Manchester dialect: Phonology

+General Northern English features

-The city of Manchester and most other areas of Greater Manchester, such as Stockport and Wigan, are non-rhotic, meaning /r/ is not pronounced unless followed by a vowel.
-A few parts of Greater Manchester north of the city proper, for example Rochdale, may exhibit some residual rhoticity, though this has been continuously and increasingly declining due to non-rhoticity now spanning the bulk of urban Lancashire (Greater Manchester included).
+The City of Manchester and most other areas of Greater Manchester, such as Stockport and Wigan, are non-rhotic, meaning /r/ is not pronounced unless followed by a vowel.
+A few parts of Greater Manchester north of the city proper, such as Rochdale and Oldham, may exhibit some residual rhoticity, though this has been continuously declining due to non-rhoticity now spanning the bulk of urban Lancashire (Greater Manchester included).

 H-dropping, i.e. the omission of the sound /h/ (e.g. pronouncing head as [ɛd] rather than [hɛd]), is common in speakers of Manchester English, especially among the working class population.
 Th-fronting, i.e. pronouncing the dental fricatives /θ, ð/ as labio-dental [f, v] (e.g. pronouncing both three and free as free), is also found in Manchester, especially in younger speakers and among working-class men.

 Manchester English has also been described as having so-called "dark" (i.e. velarised) /l/ in both onset and coda position (i.e. at the beginning and end of a syllable, e.g. in leap and peel), though some speakers may still have a less dark onset than coda /l/.

-Like all Northern English accents, Mancunians have no distinction between the STRUT and FOOT vowels or the TRAP and BATH vowels.
-This means that but and put are rhymes, as are gas and glass (which is not the case in the south of England).
+Mancunians have no distinction between the STRUT and FOOT vowels, and also the BATH vowel is the same as TRAP, rather than PALM.
+This means that but and put are rhymes, as are gas and glass (which is not the case in Southern England).

+Unique Manchester features

-The unstressed vowel system of Manchester, i.e. the final vowels in words such as happY and lettER, are often commented on by outsiders.
-Phonetically, both vowels are lowered and backed.
-This means that the final vowel in happY sounds more like the vowel in DRESS (rather than the vowel in KIT like many Northern accents or the vowel in FLEECE like many southern English accents) and the final vowel in lettER is often perceived as being similar to the vowel in LOT (although this has been found to be a slight exaggeration of the true pronunciation).
+The unstressed vowel system of Manchester, specifically the final vowels in words such as happY and lettER, is often commented on by outsiders.
+Phonetically, both vowels are lowered and backed for certain Mancunian speakers.
+This means that the final vowel in happY sounds most like the vowel in DRESS (rather than the vowel in KIT, as in Yorkshire or other Northern accents, or the vowel in FLEECE, as in many Southern English accents), and the final vowel in lettER is often perceived as being similar to the vowel in LOT (although this has been found to be a slight exaggeration of the true pronunciation).

-The GOAT and GOOSE vowels show socioeconomic variation in Manchester but in different directions.
-A fronter GOAT vowel is positively correlated with higher social classes whereas GOOSE is stable across all social classes except before /l/, where a fronter GOOSE is correlated with lower social classes.
+The GOAT and GOOSE vowels show socioeconomic variation in Manchester.
+A fronter and more diphthongal GOAT vowel (less like the Lancashire and Yorkshire pronunciations) is positively correlated with higher social classes whereas a fronter GOOSE before /l/ is correlated with lower social classes.
+In other phonological environments, GOOSE-fronting is found across all social classes.